songchunlin/en/about/index.md

 My research interest generally lies in biogeography, community ecology, conservation biology and ornithology, and could be divided into two topics: island biogeography and wildlife management.

 What are the underlying mechanisms shaping the animal distribution on fragmented islands?
 Do the animal in land-bridge system have similar pattern as expected by the theory of island biogeography?
 To ask these questions, I started my research of bird communities since 2008 in the [Thousand Island Lake](/en/pages/thousand-island-lake/ "Thousand Island Lake") (TIL), China.
 TIL is a large inundated reservoir with 1078 islands which was created in 1959 by the construction of Xin'anjiang Dam.
 This lake is a good land-bridge research system to explore species distribution and test the traditional theory of island biogeography proposed by MacArthur & Wilson.
 I used the long-term counts of breeding bird communities to quantify the colonization-extinction dynamics on a set of islands, so as to test the theory.
 In additions to the bird studies, I used the occupancy data of lizards and small mammals to unveil the biogeographical pattern of beta diversity, which will provide more detail into the biodiversity conservation on fragmented islands.
+See detailed introduction [here](http://sixf.org/en/2014/06/breeding-bird-turnover-on-land-bridge-islands).

 Camera trapping of wildlife, especially for some elusive and cryptic animals, had been practiced and become an available method to estimate the abundance of animals.
 I collected occupancy data of birds and mammals using camera traps during 2009 - 2012 in [Gutianshan Reserve](/en/pages/gutianshan-reserve/ "Gutianshan Reserve"),